Natal: malls are already full, but few people buy. Commerce expects 5% drop in sales

 — We saw that the numbers were again very positive, mainly because it is the turn of the month.
 And the tendency is for them to be stronger than the last ones — says the mall’s superintendent, Paulo Bittencourt.

 Optimism is also part of the expectations of the Aliansce Sonae group, which manages shopping centers in 12 Brazilian states.
-The Institutional Relations director, Daniella Guanabara, says that the group’s projects are already registering a turnover higher than the third quarter of 2021, and surpassing 2019.
-The model of online purchase and in-store pickup can also boost sales, says Daniella.
+The Institutional Relations director, Daniella Guanabara, says that the group’s projects have already registered a turnover higher than the third quarter of 2021, and surpass 2019.

 MP:Bolsonaro edits a measure that allows paying the first installment of R$400 of Brazil Aid this week